 As an intermediate golfer, you should strive to improve your game even further by using the right type of wedge.
-While you don’t have to carry every wedge type available as a mid handicapper, and some golfers only choose to find the best pitching wedge for a mid handicapper, you should know what each wedge brings to the table and how you can use them to achieve the best results.
+While you don’t have to carry every wedge type available as a mid handicapper, and some golfers only choose to find the best pitching wedge for a mid handicapper or the best sand wedge for a high handicapper, you should know what each wedge brings to the table and how you can use them to achieve the best results.

 Typically, intermediate golfers use wedges that have moderate loft, such as pitching wedges between 50 and 60 degrees of loft.
 It is also a good idea to have a gap wedge in your bag, with about 50 degrees of loft.
 We recommend choosing wedge sets that are specifically designed for high and mid handicappers, as a more advanced option may not fit your style of play.